robertorcosta/azure-docs.pt-br/articles/data-factory/data-flow-filter.md

 ---
-title: Transformação de filtro no fluxo de dados de mapeamento
+title: Transformação do filtro no mapeamento do fluxo de dados
-description: Filtrar linhas usando a transformação de filtro em Azure Data Factory fluxo de dados de mapeamento
+description: Filtre as linhas usando a transformação do filtro no fluxo de dados do Azure Data Factory
 author: kromerm
 ms.author: makromer
 ms.reviewer: daperlov